msuscens/Crypto-Coin-MarketCap/README.md

 Next Steps:
-  i) Refine styling of the index and coin details page ii) Add an 'exchange details' page (similar to 'coin details' page) iii) Add an Exchange Search onto the home page - that takes user to 'exchange details' page. iv) Create a new git/gitHub repository for the 'Search Component' superclass, together with
+  i) Refine styling of the index and coin details page ii) Add an Exchange Search onto the home page - that takes user to 'exchange details' page. iii) Consider creating a new git/gitHub repository for the 'Search Component' superclass,
-    documentation for other developers on usage to create their own derived search components.
+     together with developer documentation on implementation to create own derived search components.
-    (A rough draft of such documemtation is in APPENDIX below.)
+    (A rough first draft of such documemtation is in APPENDIX below.)

 ___________________________________________________________________